Isoscalar monopole and dipole transitions in $^{24}$Mg, $^{26}$Mg and $^{28}$Si: Comparison with QRPA calculations

 As mentioned above, because of the limitations of the experimental set up, the present $(\alpha,\alpha^\prime)$ data cover $E_x = 9-16$ MeV.
 Low-energy $0^+$ states listed in Tables I, III and V of Section IV are omitted in Figure \ref{fig:E0_all}.

-Figure \ref{fig:E0_all} shows that, in $^{24}$Mg, the experimental and QRPA strength distributions look rather similar.
+Figure \ref{fig:E0_all} shows that in $^{24}$Mg the experimental and QRPA strength distributions look rather similar.
+The calcu- lated $E_x = 7.38$-MeV state perhaps corresponds to the observed $E_x = 6.41$-MeV state \cite{PhysRevC.93.044324,GUPTA2015343}.
 In $^{26}$Mg, the situation is quite different since QRPA predicts $IS0$ states from around $E_x = 1-2$ MeV.
 In $^{28}$Si, QRPA suggests the onset of $0^+$ states around $E_x = 4-6$ MeV.
-In all three nuclei, QRPA predicts some $0^+$ states at 9-16 MeV, which is generally in accordance with the $(\alpha,\alpha^\prime)$ data.
-The QRPA $IS0$ strengths summed over the $E_x= 0-16$~MeV interval are 26.1 fm$^4$, 13.76 fm$^4$, and 12.6 fm$^4$ in $^{24}$Mg, $^{26}$Mg, and $^{28}$Si, respectively.
+In all three nuclei, QRPA predicts some $0^+$ states at 9-16 MeV, which is in general accord with the experimental $(\alpha,\alpha^\prime)$ data.
+The QRPA IS0 strengths summed over $E_x = 0-16$ MeV are 26.1 fm$^4$, 13.76 fm$^4$, and 12.6 fm$^4$ in $^{24}$Mg, $^{26}$Mg, and $^{28}$Si, respectively.

-Note that, in the QRPA calculations, the actual number of $0^+$ states at $E_x < $16 MeV is much larger than might be seen in Figure \ref{fig:E0_all}.
+Note that, in the QRPA calculations, the actual number of $0^+$ states at $E_x < 16$ MeV is much larger than might be seen in Figure \ref{fig:E0_all}.
 In fact, QRPA gives 48 ($^{24}$Mg), 53 ($^{26}$Mg), and 50 ($^{28}$Si) states.
 However, most of these states are not seen in plots (d)-(f) because of their very small $B(IS0)$ values.

 Plots (g)-(i) in Figure \ref{fig:E0_all} show QRPA $B(IS0)$ strength in the larger energy interval 0-30 MeV including the IsoScalar Giant Monopole Resonance (ISGMR).
-In deformed nuclei, there is the coupling of monopole and quadrupole modes, see {\it e.g.} early studies \cite{harakeh2001giant,Abg80,Jang83} and recent systematics \cite{Nest_PRC16}.
-In particular, the ISGMR is coupled with the $\lambda\mu=20$ branch of the IsoScalar Giant Quadrupole Resonance, ISGQR(20).
-Due to this coupling, a part of the $IS0$ strength is transferred from the ISGMR to the energy region where the ISGQR(20) branch is located.
-Thus, we get the deformation-induced splitting of the ISGMR strength into two parts, the main ISGMR fraction and strength located at the energy of the ISGQR(20) component.
+In deformed nuclei, there is the coupling of monopole and quadrupole modes, see e.g. early studies \cite{harakeh2001giant,Abg80,Jang83} and recent systematic studies \cite{Garg_rew19,Nest_PRC16}.
+In particular, the ISGMR is coupled with the $\lambda\mu=20$ branch of the IsoScalar Giant Quadrupole Resonance, ISGQR($20$).
+Due to this coupling, a part of the $IS0$ strength is transferred from the energy region of the normal ISGMR to the energy region where the ISGQR($20$) branch is located.
+Thus, we get the deformation-induced splitting of the ISGMR strength into two parts, the main ISGMR fraction, and additional strength located at the energy of the ISGQR($20$) component.
 Since the ISGQR lies below the ISGMR, this strength also appears below the ISGMR.
 The larger the deformation, the more $IS0$ strength is transferred to this lower fragment from the main ISGMR, see Ref. \cite{Nest_PRC16} for more detail.
+For light nuclei of our present interest, the deformation-induced coupling of monopole and quadrupole modes was earlier studied using ($\alpha,\alpha^\prime$) reaction for $^{24}$Mg \cite{PhysRevC.93.044324,GUPTA2015343} and $^{28}$Si \cite{PhysRevC.93.064325}.